Jarnail Singh Bhindranwale: Relocation to the Akal Takht

 In July 1982, at the start of the Dharam Yudh Morcha, the President of Shiromani Akali Dal, Harchand Singh Longowal had invited Bhindranwale to take up residence at the Golden Temple compound.
 He called Bhindranwale "our stave to beat the government."
 On 19 July 1982, Bhindranwale took residence with approximately 200 armed followers in the Guru Nanak Niwas guest house, on the precincts of the Golden Temple.
 Bhindranwale developed a reputation as a man of principle who could settle people's problems about land, property or any other matter without needless formality or delay, more expediently than the legal system.
 The judgement would be accepted by both parties and carried out.
 This added to his popularity.
 Bhindranwale led the campaign in Punjab from the complex guest house, from where he met and was interviewed by international television crews.

-On 23 April 1983, the Punjab Police Deputy Inspector General A. S. Atwal was shot dead as he left the Harmandir Sahib compound by a gunman from one of the several groups residing there, in apparent revenge for police conduct.
+On April 25, 1983, DIG Atwal was shot on the steps of the Darbar Sahib complex at point-blank range, then turned over by the assassins to ensure death, even as security guards stood just about 100 feet away.
 The assassination was never solved.
-The government promptly blamed militant groups, though all militant factions, as well as the Akalis, Bhindranwale, and the AISSF, all vehemently denied all accusations and unequivocally condemned the incident.
+The government promptly blamed militant groups, though all militant factions, as well as the Akalis, Bhindranwale, who "vehemently refuted all such imputations and condemned the misdeed in no uncertain terms," as did Harminder Sandhu of the AISSF.
+In a joint statement issued with Longowal, both implicated Darbara Singh for the incident.
+All immediately and vehemently denied all accusations and unequivocally condemned the incident.

+Bhindranwale described it as being "the handiwork of the Government to malign Sikhs" and a pretext to raid the Golden Temple complex.
+Subsequent disclosures revealed that Atwal had in fact met with the Akalis and Bhindranwale for "secret" talks which would have potentially paved the way for a joint Akali-Congress government led by Parkash Singh Badal.
+To prevent this power-sharing arrangement, either militants who sought the full implementation of the Anandpur Sahib Resolution and revenge for police operations, or the Congress faction of the Chief Minister Darbara Singh, to prevent his imminent removal from his post by Indira Gandhi which the Akalis had been demanding, had both had motive to commit the act.